This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 20. Borough Market

-In a word, delicious – make a hard right either just before or just after the Golden Hind to discover Borough Market, one of London’s most historic markets, packed with incredible food stalls.
-One of our top 10 markets in London, we can’t do it justice with just a paragraph so read our dedicated guide about all the things to do in Borough Market >
+In a word, delicious – make a hard right either just before or just after the Golden Hind from this London South Bank walk to discover Borough Market, one of London’s most historic markets, packed with incredible food stalls.

 21. Southwark Cathedral